design-automation/mobius-sim-funcs/documentation/collection.md

 ## Get

 **Description:** Get one or more collections from the model, given a name or list of names.
-Collections with an attribute called 'name' and with a value that matches teh given vale will be returned.
+Collections with an attribute called 'name' and with a value that matches the given value will be returned.

 The value for name can include wildcards: '?' matches any single character and '*' matches any sequence of characters.
 For example, 'coll?' will match 'coll1' and 'colla'. 'coll*' matches any name that starts with 'coll'.

 If a single collection is found, the collection will be returned as a single item (not a list).